PES is dead, viva la eFootball

-Now it's clear that PES is never going to be objectively the better game compared to FIFA, it seems like Konami has decided to tread an entirely different path.
+Now that it's clear Pro Evolution Soccer is never going to objectively be the better game compared to FIFA, Konami is going an entirely different route.

-Konami also revealed a post-launch content roadmap for eFootball.
+Konami also released a post-launch content roadmap for eFootball.

 Konami's made a ton of weird and downright disappointing decisions in the past.
 Letting go of Hideo Kojima is just one of them.

-Hopefully, eFootball does succeed so that EA has an incentive to make FIFA 22 less of a blatant cash cow.
+Hopefully, eFootball does succeed so that EA has more incentive to make FIFA 22 less of a blatant cash cow.

 Stay tuned to Xfire for more news on Konami.